cmsdiphoton/AnalysisCode/README.md

 * ratioMethod.C performs the fit to the gg/ff ratio.

+** Limits **
+Code to make limit plots from the datacards.

+* PlotsSMSFiles is a directory that contains all the files you need to edit to use the PlotsSMS package to make nice looking limit plots.

+** NtupleCode **
+Code to manipulate the ggNtuples.

+* Condor_skimNtuples contains example code to submit condor jobs on the LPC to skim ggNtuples and only select interesting events.

 ** Utils **
 This directory contains random useful pieces of code